Fender Size Guide

 Frequency Guide

-There is another old rule of thumb for this too – 1 fender per 10 feet of Low Waterline Length (LWL) with a minimum of 3 for boats of 20 feet or less.
+Rule of Thumb 2 = 1 fender per 10 feet of Low Waterline Length (LWL) with a minimum of 3 for boats of 20 feet or less.
 The rule has been developed into a modern metric measure equivalent.

 Yacht LWL | under 6m | 6m-10m | 10m-14m | 14m-16m | 16m-18m |